deskangel/freegpt35api/README.md

 ## Compatibility

 You can use it in any app, such as OpenCat, Next-Chat, Lobe-Chat, Bob, etc. Feel free to fill in an **API Key** with any string, for example, `gptyyds`.

+For Android users, you also can choose [DaChatAI v1.3.0+](https://play.google.com/store/apps/details?id=com.deskangel.openai.dachatai.dachatai) to keep track of the conversation's context.

 ### Bob
 ![Bob](./img/bob.png)